On the universal identity in second order hydrodynamics: Curvature squared corrections to second order transport coefficients

 The temperature of the $\CN = 4$ SYM theory is given by $\tilde T = r_+ / \pi$, where $r_+$ is the radial position of the black brane horizon.
 Using Eqs.~\eqref{Adef} and \eqref{Bdef}, we find that the shear viscosity in a (hypothetical) field theory dual to the gravitational background described by the action $S_{R^2} [\alpha_3 = 0]$ is given by

 which agrees\footnote{When comparing with \cite{Kats:2007mq}, one should note that $z_0$ in \cite{Kats:2007mq} denotes the location of the horizon in the solution unaffected by curvature squared terms, whereas our $r_+$ is the horizon of the corrected solution.
-The relation between these parameters brings in the $\alpha_3$ dependence, which may appear to be missing from (\ref{etaKP}) at first sight.} with the results obtained in \cite{Kats:2007mq,Banerjee:2010zd}.
+The relation between these parameters brings in the $\alpha_3$ dependence, which may appear to be missing from the full expression for the shear viscosity (\ref{etaKP2}). } with the results obtained in \cite{Kats:2007mq,Banerjee:2010zd}.
 Here $r_+$ is the location of the event horizon of a black brane solution to the equations of motion following from the action $S_{R^2} [\alpha_3 = 0]$.

 The full result (for arbitrary $\alpha_3$ to linear order) is thus

 where the coefficient $C_\eta$ remains undetermined.
 Similarly, the second-order transport coefficients to linear order in $\alpha_1$ and $\alpha_2$ are given by the corresponding $\CN=4$ SYM results multiplied by $A B^5$: